Charles Cros: Miscellaneous

 The Académie Charles Cros, the French equivalent of the US Recording Academy, is named in his honor.

-Cros was a member of the group known as the hydropathes which existed around the period 1878–1881.
+Cros was a member of the group known as the hydropathes, which existed around the period 1878–1881.
 Charles Cros, played by Christopher Chaplin, appears in the film Total Eclipse, about the lives of Paul Verlaine and Arthur Rimbaud.
-Cros is seen for a few seconds at the Le Chat Noir in Paris, a café which opened in 1881 and had become the home for the avant-garde art scene of the time.
+Cros is seen for a few seconds at Le Chat Noir in Paris, a café which opened in 1881 and had become the home for the avant-garde art scene of the time.

-Marie Corelli published one of his poems posthumously in the text of her 1890s' book, Wormwood, with a special note of respect to the recently deceased author.
+Marie Corelli published one of his poems posthumously in the text of her 1890s book, Wormwood, with a special note of respect to the recently deceased author.

-Cros had a love affair from 1867-1877 with Nina de Callias.
+Cros had a love affair from 1867 to 1877 with Nina de Callias.